Business routes of Interstate 94 in Michigan: Benton Harbor–St. Joseph

 Business Loop Interstate 94 (BL I-94) is a 10.7 mi state trunkline highway and business loop that runs from I-94 through the downtowns of Benton Harbor and St. Joseph.
 The highway begins at exit 23 on I-94 in Lincoln Township where it runs along Lakeshore Drive, passing through the community of Shoreham.
 This section of the loop has five lanes (two in each direction with a center turn lane) before it drops a lane in each direction south of Shoreham, and it is part of the Lake Michigan Circle Tour (LMCT).
 BL I-94 briefly runs concurrently with M-63 along Main Street in downtown St. Joseph.
 This section widens to a four-lane divided street.
 BL I-94 separates from M-63 on the one-way pairing of Ship Street (eastbound) and Port Street (westbound) for three blocks before crossing the St. Joseph River to Benton Harbor; the LMCT concurrency ends at this point.

 From there, it follows the five-lane Main Street through downtown Benton Harbor through roundabouts at Riverview Drive and 5th Street.
 At the latter roundabout, the roadway narrows back to three lanes.
-The easternmost leg of the loop, from Urbandale Avenue easterly to the roundabout at Crystal Avenue, is a three-lane highway and, from there to the eastern terminus at exit 33 on I-94 in Benton Township, is two lanes.
+The easternmost leg of the loop, from Urbandale Avenue easterly to the roundabout at Crystal Avenue, is a three-lane highway and, from there to the eastern terminus at exit 33 on I-94 and US 31 in Benton Township, is two lanes.
+At that partial cloverleaf interchange, the roadway defaults onto US 31.